Zubaz: History and description

+Hegstrand and Laurinaitis, who owned half the company, helped popularize the pants, wearing them while teaming as the Road Warriors on the NWA on TBS.
+Soon after, distribution with JCPenney and high-profile marketing deals with NFL players such as Dan Marino helped the pants become wildly popular in the United States.
+The Zubaz company sold $100 million worth of products in 1991 alone.
+The company slogan is "Dare to be Different."
+The company is named after a nonsensical phrase of excitement that Laurinaitis heard on playgrounds growing up in St. Paul.

 Although Zubaz began as a line of shorts, the brand was extended into long pants, caps, shirts, and even diapers.
 The pants are tapered at the ankle, with the outer part of the leg being longer than the inner part.
 They have an elastic waistband to allow for greater flexibility and movement.
-The pants were originally created in a zebra print, but later began to be sold in many other prints.
+The pants were originally created in a zebra print but were later sold in many other prints.

-Regardless of the specific design, Zubaz are almost always bright, flashy, and often ostentatious.
+Regardless of the specific design, Zubaz are almost always bright and flashy and are often ostentatious.
 Zubaz designed the uniforms of several Arena Football League teams in the early 1990s, including the Tampa Bay Storm and the now-defunct New Orleans Night.
 However, these designs were considered outlandish and were soon replaced.

 In a 1993 survey in Inside Sports magazine, Zubaz finished third in the voting for "Worst Thing to Happen in Sports" that year.
 Ahead of it were the retirement of Michael Jordan and the death of wrestler Dino Bravo.